-5.4.2 "Marginal Treatment Effects" and Other Relevant Quantities
+5.4.2 \ "Marginal Treatment Effects" and Other Relevant Quantities

 The Marginal Treatment Effect (MTE) framework starts with a more flexible version of a Roy-style model.
 Heckman and Vytlacil (2005), who formalize the marginal treatment effects framework, refer to the generalized Roy model, which augments the above standard Roy model with a component capturing the cost of receiving treatment.
-We now define Z as observables cost of receiving treatment, such that an individual would select into treatment if their benefits of treatment exceed the benefits of not electing to receive treatment, net of any costs.
+We now define Z as observable costs of receiving treatment, such that an individual would select into treatment if their benefits of treatment exceed the benefits of not electing to receive treatment, net of any costs.
 The interest of this model is in allowing very flexibly for selection into treatment, and considering which treatment effects can, and ideally should, be estimated.
-At its heart, the MTE framework is about selection into treatment, and so begins with a consideration of treatment itself:
+The decision of whether an individual should elect to receive treatment or not depends on their benefits with and without treatment ( $Y_1$ and $Y_0$ ), as well as their costs to access treatment.
+These elements can be written as: